Updated March 17, 2023

 1. Buddy Testing

-As the name suggests, it can be said that two buddies, a tester and a developer will be working together.
+As the name suggests, it can be said that two buddies, a tester and a developer, will be working together.
 They will be chosen to work on a particular module.
-As soon as the developer completes the unit testing and the tester has some cases in mind they both can work on that module.
-By doing this kind of testing you can ensure that the new future or functionality is being checked through a broader aspect for both the developer and tester.
+As soon as the developer completes the unit testing and the tester has some cases in mind, they both can work on that module.
+Doing this kind of testing can ensure that the new future or functionality is being checked through a broader aspect for both the developer and tester.
 The developer can understand the various scenarios through which the code will be going and think from that perspective.

-While the tester can get the developer’s perspective of the existing design and it will help in avoiding the invalid scenarios in test cases.
+While the tester can get the developer’s perspective of the existing design, it will help avoid invalid scenarios in test cases.
 This will help in avoiding invalid defects.
 Both parties can think like one another and get a clearer view of the application under development and testing.
 It also helps in developing better test cases and developers to have a better design.
 This usually takes place once the unit testing is completed.